purdue-onchip/gds2Para/INSTALL.md

     * The files optionally added may be used in place of the examples in the rest of the instructions
 18. Run `make` in shell to compile executable **LayoutAnalyzer**
 19. Run `LayoutAnalyzer --help` to get a list of the available control modes which the executable supports
-20. Run `LayoutAnalyser -r examples/nand2.gds` in shell to produce terminal output describing the GDSII file
+20. Run `LayoutAnalyzer -r examples/nand2.gds` in shell to produce terminal output describing the GDSII file
 21. Perform a complete parameter extraction by running `mpirun LayoutAnalyzer -s examples/SDFFRS_X2.gds examples/SDFFRS_X2.sim_input examples/SDFFRS_X2.cir` to read in the design and simulation input file, do all analysis, and return the results in a Xyce (SPICE-compatible) subcircuit
     * It is necessary to use `mpirun` to guarantee memory integrity in the parallelized portions of the software.